kozo-sim/mock-banking-app/README.txt

 A BillPay record will have to be created manually through the assignment 2 UI so that the relevant section can be tested.

-GET /api/bills 404s after a mysterious infinite loop(?) at the time of writing.
+GET /api/bills gives a mysterious 404.
+After debugging the endpoint step-by-step from line 76 of AdminApiController, the return value looks fine, but there appears to be an infinite loop between some navigation properties or something.
 All other endpoints should work.

 -----